exFAT

 quizTest Your Knowledge

-What is the purpose of a cache?
+What is the purpose of the DHCP protocol?

 A